The basics Does the City have a recycling program? The City of Bartlesville owns a City Recycling Center, located on … ContinuedRead More

 Fees and costs for all utilities are included on one bill and issued once a month.

-New accounts must be established in person at City Hall, 401 S. Johnstone Ave., in Bartlesville during regular business hours, 8 a.m. to 5 p.m.
-Monday through Friday.
+New accounts must be established in person at City Hall, 401 S. Johnstone Ave., in Bartlesville during regular business hours, 8 a.m. – 5 p.m.
+Monday through Thursday and 8 – 11:30 a.m. on Friday.

 Street maintenance is a priority for the City of Bartlesville.
 Most street maintenance is funded through the City’s General Fund, which is used to fund most City operations.
 Special road projects are completed as funds become available, primarily through the voter-approved half-cent Capital Improvement Projects sales tax.

-According to the Federal Emergency Management Agency, floods are the most common of all natural disasters, with the exception of fire.
-Flooding has caused the deaths of more an 10,000 personal property damage from flooding now totals over $1 billion each year in the United States 50 states.
-Communities particularly at risk are those located in low-lying areas, near water from a dam.
+According to the Federal Emergency Management Agency, floods are the most common of all natural disasters — with the exception of fire.
+Flooding has caused the deaths of more an 10,000 people, and personal property damage from flooding totals more than $1 billion each year in the U.S. Communities particularly at risk are those located in low-lying areas, near water from a dam.

 Certain areas of Bartlesville along the Caney River and its major tributaries are subject to flooding and have flooded in the recent past.
-Because of this, the City of Bartlesville maintains an aggressive storm water management program, participating in the National Flood Insurance Program and requiring approval of any construction inside the City’s floodplains.
+Because of this, the City of Bartlesville maintains an aggressive storm water management program, participating in the National Flood Insurance Program and requiring a Floodplain Development Permit approval through the Engineering Department for any construction inside the City’s floodplain areas.

 White Rose Cemetery